shrpnsld/amalgamate/README.md

 # Notes

+Default extensions for input headers are .h, .hh, .hpp, .hxx, .h++, .tpp, .txx, .tpl, .ii, .ixx, .ipp, .inl.
+Default extensions for input sources are .c, .cc, .cpp, .cxx, .c++.

+`-P` and `-p` are considered the same if amalgamating into single file.
+Typical usage – license or copyright information.

+`-L` can be used to place commented defines that control amalgamated project behavior.
+In some cases this might be more convinient than changing parent project's settings.

+`-G ''` will generate macro name by uppercasing header name, changing non-letter characters with `_` and adding suffix `_INCLUDED`.
+For example, `some-header.hpp` with have include guard macro `SOME_HEADER_HPP_INCLUDED`

 While processing files, if script can't find header at path in `#include` directive, it searches header that is relative to the path passed to `-I` option.
 Default value for this option is current working directory's parent.